dz4k/www/entries/2021-03-17-the-implementation-of-hdb.md

 ---
 title: "The Implementation of HDB, the _hyperscript debugger"
 date: 2021-03-17
-templateEngineOverride: njk,md
-noHyperscript: true
+summary: The 0.0.6 release of the [_hyperscript](https://hyperscript.org) hypertext UI scripting language introduces HDB, an interactive debugging environment.
+In this article I discuss how the hyper-flexible hyperscript runtime allowed me to implement the first release of HDB with ease.
 syndication:
   Twitter: https://twitter.com/DenizAksimsek/status/1372244813928660993
   Hacker News: https://news.ycombinator.com/item?id=26494553
   DEV: https://dev.to/dz4k/the-implementation-of-hdb-the-hyperscript-debugger-5hf4

+noHyperscript: true
+templateEngineOverride: njk,md
 ---

 <script src="/assets/js/core.js"></script>
 <script src="/assets/js/web.js"></script>
 <script src="/assets/js/hdb.js"></script>

-The 0.0.6 release of the [_hyperscript][] hypertext UI scripting language introduces HDB, an interactive debugging environment.
-In this article I discuss how the hyper-flexible hyperscript runtime allowed me to implement the first release of HDB with ease.
-But first, I will introduce you to what HDB is like:
+{{ summary }} But first, I will introduce you to what HDB is like:

 ## The (Un)finished Product